aces/Loris-MRI/docs/02-Install.md

 #### 2.4.4 Verify Configuration module settings for Imaging Pipeline

-In the LORIS front-end, under the Admin menu, go to the `Config` module.
+In the LORIS front-end, under the Admin menu, go to the `Configuration` module.
 Under the section `Imaging Pipeline`, verify/set the following config settings:
  * `Loris-MRI Data Directory`
  * `Study Name`
  * `User to notify when executing the pipeline`